 If you do not have a Will or your Will is not up to date, you may wish to rectify this.
 It is particularly important if you and your partner own your property as tenants in common and you wish for your partner to acquire your interest in the property in the event of your death.

 This is because, unlike property held as joint tenants, your interest in the property will not pass automatically to your partner.
 Instead it will be determined by the terms of your Will or the laws on intestacy.

 Conversely, if you want to preserve assets for your children, it is also important to document your wishes so that they are clear and unambiguous.

 You have been married previously.
 You are considering marrying your new partner but have concerns about protecting your assets for the benefit of your children.

 If you have previously been through a divorce, it is not unusual to be concerned about protecting your assets on remarriage.
 You may wish to ensure that you are adequately protected in the event of this new marriage breaking down or ensure that your children from a previous marriage are protected in the event of your death.

-It is possible to prepare a Pre-nuptial Agreement to determine how assets will be divided in the event that your marriage breaks down.
-Although pre-nuptial agreements are not recognised automatically by the English Courts, the courts attach increasing weight if certain conditions have been met
+It is possible to prepare a Prenuptial Agreement to determine how assets will be divided in the event that your marriage breaks down.
+Although Prenuptial Agreements are not recognised automatically by the English Courts, the courts will attach significant weight to the agreement if certain conditions have been met

 For example, the agreement must be fair and meet the needs of both parties, and both parties must have entered into the agreement freely, following independent legal advice, at least 21 days before the date of the marriage.